dianapnle/Schmoove-Studios/backend/README.md

       "errors": {
-        "page": "Page must be greater than or equal to 1", "size": "Size must be greater than or equal to 1", "styleId": "Style cannot be found",
+        "page": "Page must be greater than or equal to 1", "size": "Size must be greater than or equal to 1", "styleId": "Style cannot be found"
       }
     }
     ```